-The board of a struggling charitable trust, set up to help disabled people, spent $670,000 of public money and donations on consultants - including paying its own chairman close to $100,000 for writing reports.
+The board of a struggling incorporated society, set up to help disabled people, spent $670,000 of public money and donations on consultants - including paying its own chairman close to $100,000 for writing reports.

 Details of what the money was spent on have never been made public.

 Laura Fergusson Trust told Checkpoint in January it was closing its respite and rehabilitation facilities, because it was not financially sustainable to continue.
 Its specialised gym and pool on the Auckland site has already closed and core services now cease to exist.

 Denis Lane, a retired forensic accountant who, until the first lockdown, regularly used the pool at the Laura Fergusson Trust on Auckland's Great South Road, has been unable to find anywhere suitable since the pool's closure.

 Living in a nearby retirement village, he took advantage of its public sessions which helped his fitness and overall health.
 The long sloping ramp which was suitable for water wheelchairs, meant it was possible to walk into the pool.
 The sessions were supervised by a physio who could watch their patients' progress through a submerged window and he had his own programme to work towards.